cisagov/ScubaGear/PowerShell/ScubaGear/Modules/ScubaConfigApp/UPDATEBASELINEJSON.md

-# How to update Scuba baselines (step-by-step)
+# How to update ScubaGear baselines json from markdown

-This guide walks through the recommended process to update Scuba baseline JSON files using the Rego-based baseline tooling, test the results locally, and open a PR with the changes.
+This guide walks through the recommended process to update Scuba baseline JSON files using both the markdown and the Rego-based baseline tooling.

-> Note: These commands are written for PowerShell (pwsh) on Windows.
-Adjust paths as needed.

 ## Prerequisites

-- A working checkout of the ScubaGear repository (or the branch you will target).
-- pwsh / PowerShell available (version 7+ recommended).
-- Git CLI configured with your account.
-- The `Update-ScubaConfigBaselineWithRego` helper (part of the ScubaGear modules) available in the repo (it is in `PowerShell\ScubaGear\Modules\ScubaConfigApp`).
+- The `Update-ScubaConfigBaselineWithRego` helper (part of the ScubaConfigApp module) available in the repo (it is in `PowerShell\ScubaGear\Modules\ScubaConfigApp\ScubaConfigAppHelpers`).
-- Optional: an editor (VS Code) and access to run Pester tests.

-## Overview

-1. Create a feature branch for the baseline update.
-2. Run the baseline update command to modify the JSON baseline(s).
-3. Inspect and verify changes locally.
-4. Run unit/functional tests (Pester).
-5. Commit and push changes, open a PR.
-6. Validate CI results and address feedback.
-7. Merge and optionally delete the branch.

----

 ## Example Commands